Earnhardt ready to hit South Korea for NBC Olympics gig

 DAYTONA BEACH, Fla.
 (AP) Dale Earnhardt Jr. won a checkered flag before he leaves to check out Olympic gold.

 Earnhardt departs Monday for South Korea to start his Olympics coverage for NBC Sports.
-Earnhardt retired from driving in November and signed on to be an analyst, and he gets his first shot behind the mic next week.
+Earnhardt retired from driving in November and signed on to be an analyst, and he gets his next shot behind the mic next week after making his debut at the Super Bowl.

 Will he slide into a bobsled?